Yorgi88/social-media-website-road-to-laravel-/learn.md

        <a href="/profile/{{$sharedData['name']}}/followers" class="profile-nav-link nav-item nav-link {{Request::segment(3) == "followers" ? "active" : ""}}">Followers: {{$sharedData['followerCount']}}</a>
         <a href="/profile/{{$sharedData['name']}}/following" class="profile-nav-link nav-item nav-link {{Request::segment(3) == "following" ? "active" : ""}}">Following: {{$sharedData['followingCount']}}</a>

+#
+Next -> lers build out the homepage feed, in the homepage you should see the posts of the users you follow

+laravel can just give us the exact stuff we need to implement this feature

+we begin by the frame of reference "the user" or at least the user model

+go to the user.php model file

+    public function feedPosts(){
+        return $this->hasManyThrough(

+        );
+        # we will give it 6 argumants
+        first -> is the model we want to end up with, in this blog posts ssecond -> is the follow class
+        third is the foreign key -> the user doing the following ('user_id) fourth is the foreign key of the post model (user_id) the fifth is the local User model -> if, the very user id, sixth-> local key on the intermediate table -> the user being followed

+    }

+next we go to the user controller in the showCorrectHomePage method we add:

+return view('homepage_logged', ['postFeed' => auth()->user()->feedPosts()->latest()->get()]);

+so go to the homepage-logged blade file

+we used unless there
+think of it this way, show the other users posts that the user is following unless there is no posts to show
+->  see the file

+next -> in the homepage feed, we want to show the author, name of the blogposts and so

+so in the homepage-logged blade file

+next we added a feature in the single post blade file

+we added a link up in the anchor tag to direct the user to the profile of the one that has the posts

+see the file

+--> Next we will learn how to add pagination in our homepage feed